Maayanshani25/valkey-glide-wiki/NodeJS-wrapper.md

 #### Topology Updates

 The cluster's topology can change over time.
 New nodes can be added or removed, and the primary node owning a specific slot may change.
-GLIDE for Redis is designed to automatically rediscover the topology whenever Redis indicates a change in slot ownership.
-This ensures that the GLIDE for Redis client stays in sync with the cluster's topology.
+Valkey GLIDE is designed to automatically rediscover the topology whenever the server indicates a change in slot ownership.
+This ensures that the Valkey GLIDE client stays in sync with the cluster's topology.

 ### Standalone

 Valkey GLIDE also supports Standalone deployments, where the database is hosted on a single primary node, optionally with replica nodes.
 To initialize a `GlideClient` for a standalone setup, you should create a `GlideClientConfiguration` that includes the addresses of primary and all replica nodes.

-#### **Example - Connecting to a standalone Redis**
+#### **Example - Connecting to a standalone**

 ```typescript
 const addresses = [